 It can be tricky to find just one ingredient to add when making gluten-free foods.
 There are two products that can perform similarly to gluten: gelatin and agar agar.
 These two additives can be used interchangeably in gluten-free recipes, but there are differences between the two.
 Before diving into gluten replacements, it is best to have a clear picture of what gluten does.

 Gluten helps bring and keep the ingredients together, creating a sort of structural pole that starches adhere to, allowing leavening agents to do their job.
 The elasticity means that the mixture can be stretched but still hold together, as well as be molded into a shape (and stay that way), like when we make an elongated loaf of bread or a round pizza.
 Foods with gluten will actually last longer than those that are gluten-free because the gluten retains the moisture in the food, delaying it from going stale.

 Without gluten, baked goods are dry, dense, and heavy, and will crumble apart when out of the oven.
 That is why cooks and bakers have found that adding an ingredient to take its place is the best solution (vs. changing, increasing, or decreasing other ingredients in the recipe).
 These may include xanthan gum and guar gum, as well as gelatin and agar agar.
-Because of certain concerns over xanthan and guar gum safety and reports over causing digestive issues, many people have turned to natural gelatin and agar agar.
+Due to certain concerns over xanthan and guar gum safety and reports over causing digestive issues, many people have turned to natural gelatin and agar agar.